NOF03/nof03/README.md

-# 👋 Hi, I'm Nuno Oliveira Fernandes
+# 👋 Hi, I'm Nuno Fernandes

 I’m a passionate **Software Engineering Master’s student** at the **University of Porto**, always eager to explore and work with new technologies.